 Harnessing the Power of ESCs for ALS Treatment

-Embryonale Stammzellen (Escs) are derived from early-stage embryos and are also pluripotent.
+Embryonale Stammzellen (ESCs) are derived from early-stage embryos and are also pluripotent.
 ESCs offer a valuable source of motor neurons for transplantation, and research has shown that ESC-derived motor neurons can integrate into the spinal cord and improve motor function in animal models of ALS.

 Stem cell transplantation involves injecting stem cells into the spinal cord or brain of ALS patients.
 The transplanted stem cells have the potential to differentiate into motor neurons and replace or repair damaged ones, restoring muscle function and slowing disease progression.